Atishya-jain/Server_Proxy_Client/README.md

 6. On the 4th terminal, write **proxy client.py**.
 Enter input.txt as filename
 7. Hit enter.
 File will be transferred.

+**Note** - It may happen that your system requires the files to be run in root priveledges to open up socket connections.
+Please use sudo before each command in that case.

 ## Author

 * **Atishya Jain**